RCBilsland/OBSEqui2Fisheye/README.md

 ## Usage
 - In OBS, add your equirectangular source (e.g., Media Source).
 - Right-click the source -> Filters -> Add -> "Equirectangular to Fisheye (Metal)".
-- Tweak FoV/Pan/Tilt/Yaw to achieve the desired view.
+- Tweak FoV/Pan/Tilt/Yaw/Outside Alpha to achieve the desired view.

 ## Notes
 - The shader uses an equidistant fisheye model.
 Adjust FoV to control the fisheye aperture.